zsofiasomlai/pbx-group-security/content/blog/dinis/my-dream-head-of-app-sec.md

 Basically, any company today is driven by the quality, effectiveness and adaptability of the applications they use.
 That’s because the value a company provides its customers/users is only as good as the technology that's created by the applications it creates, buys or rents.

-As we move more to an cloud/serverless world, some components are becoming thinner.
+As we move more to a cloud/serverless world, some components are becoming thinner.
 But still, the thing that makes the difference is the code that we write - and we have to make sure it is secure (since that code have full, or very privileged, access to our assets).
 For us at Photobox Group Security, that means protecting the photos our customers store with us, their data, and some cases the personal data of our employees.
 To make this scale, it is critical that we create an environment where writing secure code is easy, smooth, effective, and ideally, invisible to the developer teams (most of the time).

 The vision is: **Create an environment where developers can code in the most efficient, fast, and powerful way to develop apps that are secure by default, by design and in deployment.**